-Progress.
-Under the broad auspices of the City's Complete Streets policy, the public works department has constructed, from 2011 to 2017, numerous cycling and walking improvements.
+PROGRESS: Under the broad auspices of the City's Complete Streets policy, the public works department has constructed, from 2011 to 2017, numerous cycling and walking improvements:

 CYCLING RELATED IMPROVEMENTS

-New multi-use trail 1,877 lane feet (LF)
+New multi-use trail 1,877 Lane Feet (LF)

-Multi-use trail maintenance 17,113 LF

-TABLES 1 AND 2: INFRASTRUCTURE IMPROVEMENTSFOR CYCLISTS AND PEDESTRIANS

-New on-street bike lanes 8,140 LF
+Multi-use trail maintenance 17,113 LF New on-street bike lanes 8,140 LF

-"Sharrows" (i.e., share arrows) 21,350 LF
+"Sharrows" (share arrows) 21,350 LF

-Association of Pedestrian and Bicycle 16
+Association of Pedestrian and 16

-Professionals bike racks
+Bicycle Professionals bike racks

 WALKING RELATED IMPROVEMENTS

-Now adornaliza 1 500 I E

-INEW SIDEWAIKS 1,380 LF
+New sidewalks 1,580 Lane Feet (LF)

 Sidewalk maintenance 14,476 LF

 Accessible ramps 188

 Pedestrian bump-outs 3

 Crosswalk markings 103

-IMAGES: BIKE PARKING IN THE CENTRAL BUSINESS DISTRICT (EST. 2015), WITH SIGNAGE ON THE PROTECTIVE BOLLARDS

-Plans.
-In 2018, the public works department implemented the City's Safe Routes to School Project.
+PLANS: In 2018, the public works department implemented the City's Safe Routes to School Project.
 Eleven sidewalk infill projects, comprising nearly 7,000 linear feet, were developed.
 The project also included the installation of a school zone flasher system at Prospect Elementary School.
 The public works department has also conducted the fourth and final planned round of the City's sidewalk maintenance and repair program.
 The department will continue to apply complete streets principles to its capital projects.
 In 2019, the public works and planning departments will collaborate in the development of a walking/cycling master plan for the City.